-- Wheelock Parkway - Victoria Street to Dale Street - This is a component of the Saint Paul Grand Round.
+- Wheelock Parkway - Danforth Street to Western Avenue - This is a component of the Saint Paul Grand Round.
 The project will reconstruct the roadway and will implement an off-street bicycle path.

 - Jackson Street - 11th Street to University Avenue - This street reconstruction project will include construction of the first segment of the Capital City Bikeway (CCB).

 - Saint Anthony Avenue Traffic Calming - This planning effort is considering revisions to calm traffic and improve bicycle facilities on Saint Anthony Avenue from Prior Avenue to Snelling Avenue.